3 Of The Most Useful Scales To Play Over Major Chords

 If you are new here are please be sure to say hello and leave a comment below.

 Also, be sure to sign up for the free jazz lessons email list.
 It’s quick, easy, and free.
-The sign up form is on the top left of the page and right below this post.
+The sign up form is on the right side of the website.

 Hi, Steve!When we are practicing scales, we can create different combinations of intervals and triads, and then use it as a “fill” in improvisation (between a licks for example).But if we play only eighth notes it sounds like a pattern.
 Must be divide using the pause.
 How to learn to set pauses?